khushiNgm/AWS_Projects/Project3/README.md

 ## ✅ 1.
 Enable Billing Alerts in AWS
 <pre>
-  ▪ Go to AWS Management Console
+ ▪ Sign in to the AWS Management Console.
-  ▪ Navigate to Billing Dashboard → Billing Preferences ▪ Amazon Machine Image (AMI): Ubuntu Server (Free tier)
+ ▪ Go to the Billing Dashboard → Billing preferences.
-  ▪ Tick “Receive Billing Alerts”✅
-  ▪ Click Save Preferences
+ ▪ Under "Alert preferences", tick “Receive Billing Alerts”.✅ ▪ Click “Save preferences” to apply the changes.

 </pre>